A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Geta had survived?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 In 211,on this day Publius Septimius Geta, co-emperor of Rome survived a violent struggle with disloyal members of the Praetorian Guard.

 Resolution to Geta vs Caracalla DisputeHe had been called to a meeting with his brother, Marcus Aurelius Antoninus (Caracalla) and the assault was also witnessed by his mother Julia Domna.

 Needless to say, it was transparently obvious the centurions had acted on orders given by his brother.
 Because the shared throne arrangement was not a success: the brothers had argued about every decision, from law to political appointments.
 By the end of the year, the situation was unbearable.
 Caracalla tried to murder Geta during the festival of Saturnalia without success.